ervandew/eclim/src/doc/content/vim/java/import.rst

 .. _\:JavaImport:

 The automated import functionality is pretty straightforward.
-Simply place the cursor over the element to import and issue the command\:
+Simply place the cursor over the element to import and issue the command:

   **:JavaImport**

-and one of the following events will occur\:
+and one of the following events will occur:

 - If only one matching element is found, its import statement will be placed in the file.